- 1.Key Points

 - The diet also emphasizes fish, especially those high in Omega-3 fatty acids, such as salmon and foods containing antioxidants.

 - People with PD are often concerned about the possibility that protein intake can decrease the effectiveness of A medication used together with levodopa to enhance its effects.
-When carbidopa is added to levodopa, the dose of levodopa you take can be smaller while still getting the same benefits, with fewer side effects./levodopa, the common medication used to treat PD.
+When carbidopa is added to levodopa, the dose of levodopa you take can be smaller while still getting the same benefits, with fewer side effects./The medication most commonly given to control the movement symptoms of Parkinson’s, usually with carbidopa.
+It is converted in the brain into dopamine., the common medication used to treat PD.
 Levodopa absorption in the brain can be slowed by a high protein meal.
 As the disease progresses, most people find their symptoms are better controlled if they consume their protein later in the day.

 - Since PD can affect digestion, many people will notice symptoms such as constipation and early satiety (the sensation of feeling full after consuming a small amount of food).